Union Pacific Steam Locomotive Painting and Lettering

 Union Pacific changed its image in early 1937, using Gothic lettering for the first time.
 The earlier "numbers-on-tender" era, with Roman lettering, came to an end, and was replaced by the "numbers-on-cab" era with Gothic lettering.

-The first locomotives to receive Gothic lettering were UP 4-6-2 2906 and UP 4-8-2 7002 in late 1936 and early 1937, when both locomotives received lightweight side rods and roller bearings.
+The first locomotives to receive Gothic lettering were UP 4-6-2 2906 and UP 4-8-2 7002 in March and April 1937, when both locomotives received lightweight side rods and roller bearings.
 This new lettering scheme for UP's steam locomotives changed the previous "numbers-on-tender" style that had been used for almost 60 years, since the 1870s.

 This new image changed both the style of the lettering, and the placement of the letters and numbers.
 The typeface, or font, was changed from serif lettering, also known as "Roman", to sans-serif lettering, also known as "Gothic".
 The locomotive number was moved to the locomotive cab, and the Union Pacific name was moved to the tender side, reversing the earlier pattern.